tsuereth/glog/content/post/2019/05/18_redspider2.md

 platform = ["PC"]
 +++

-Back in 2018 I said that I was "really not interested in replaying" {{% game "Red Spider: Vengeance" %}}Red Spider: Vengeance{{% /game %}}, and that leaves me in an awkward, confusing spot with its prequel {{% game "Red Spider 2: Exiled" %}}Red Spider 2: Exiled{{% /game %}}.
+Back in 2018 I said that I was "really not interested in replaying" <game:Red Spider: Vengeance>, and that leaves me in an awkward, confusing spot with its prequel <game:Red Spider 2: Exiled>.
 Because the opening minutes of this game are filled with character names and relationship references that I don't remember anymore.

 Like, I remember that "Fatso" was a person in the first game.
 Was he a good person or a bad person?
 Was Lau supposed to be a crime lord, or big-wig in the police ... or a dirty cop?